ParisNeo/lollms-webui/docs/dev/new_ui_dev.md

 ## Todo's

-- Add ability to select multiple discussions to export or delete
+- Add ability to select multiple discussions to export or delete [WIP]
 - Add toast messages for errors and successes
 - Populate settings with settings controls [WIP]
 - Connect Settings to backend, ability to save changes